Variables in Research Model

 4. Moderating Variable (Moderator)

 A variable that changes the strength or direction of the relationship between the independent and dependent variables.
+It is qualitative.

 A moderator affects when, for whom, or under what conditions the IV influences the DV.